Machine Learning and Healthcare: Breast Cancer Diagnosis

 Dataset for Breast Cancer Machine Learning Exercise

-The dataset that will be explored in part 2 and 3 of this blog series is the Breast Cancer Wisconsin (Diagnostic) Data Set, publically available on the UCI machine learning repository.
+The dataset that will be explored in part 2 of this blog series is the Breast Cancer Wisconsin (Diagnostic) Data Set, publicly available on the UCI machine learning repository.
 The data consists of digitized FNA slides from 569 patients, 212 with cancer and 357 with benign masses and will be split into training and test sets to develop and evaluate an ML model.